Provider Reviews

 What You're Paying For

-College of Legal Practice SQE1 + SQE2:
+College of Legal Practice standalone prep courses:

 Use our cost calculator to see the full breakdown including resits.